Aperol Spritz

 Bright, bubbly, and oh-so-refreshing—this Aperol spritz is like Italian sunshine in a glass.

-Last year, Michael and I visited our son in Europe while he was studying abroad.
+This past spring, Michael and I visited our son in Europe while he was studying abroad.
 Nearly every afternoon, we treated ourselves to an Aperol spritz at a sidewalk café.
 It’s the perfect drink after a day of walking and sightseeing—refreshing, bubbly, and not too strong.
-Over there, it’s simply called a “spritz,” and while the exact apéritif can vary, this classic Italian cocktail is all about laid-back enjoyment.
+Over there, it’s simply called a “spritz,” and while the exact apéritif can vary, this classic Italian cocktail is all about easy, laid-back enjoyment.

 Traditionally, it’s made with 3 parts Prosecco, 2 parts Aperol (a vibrant liqueur with a unique bitter-sweet flavor), and 1 part soda water.
 I like to go a bit lighter on the Aperol for a less bitter, more bubbly drink.
 Serve it over ice, garnish with an orange slice, and let it add a little brightness to your day!